Verena Hanshaw

-Verena Hanshaw (/de-AT/; born 20 January 1994) is an Austrian professional footballer who plays as a defender for Women's Super League club West Ham United and the Austria national team.
+Verena Hanshaw (/de-AT/; born 20 January 1994) is an Austrian professional footballer who plays as a defender for ÖFB Frauen Bundesliga club FK Austria and the Austria national team.
 With over 100 appearances for her country, she is one of the most capped players in Austria's history.

-She previously played for USC Landhaus Wien in the Austrian Frauenliga, Herforder SV and BV Cloppenburg, before spells at SC Freiburg, SC Sand and a six-year stint with Eintracht Frankfurt.
+She previously played for USC Landhaus Wien in the Austrian Frauenliga, Herforder SV and BV Cloppenburg, before spells at SC Freiburg, SC Sandand a six-year stint with Eintracht Frankfurt.
 She was an Under-19 international.